threatworx/gitlab_app/README.md

 - If you are using your enterprise SSL certificates, you can enable SSL verification

-- Just like the access token, the webhook can be created for a GitLab group which allows for scanning multiple repositories using a single webhook [more])(https://docs.gitlab.com/ee/user/project/integrations/webhooks.html)
+- Just like the access token, the webhook can be created for a GitLab group which allows for scanning multiple repositories using a single webhook [(learn more)](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html)

 ## Install and configure the App Service